libAtoms/QUIP/docker/README.md

 stop this first container, and then restart it with ``docker container start <label>``, after which shells can be opened into it with ``docker exec -it <label> bash``.

+You can get a list of available containers and their labels (even stopped ones) by typing ``docker container ls -a``.
+The hexademical labels can be replaced with the friendly names provided by docker, or even renamed to your own, e.g. ``docker container rename <label> quip`` after which you can refer to the container by use the ``quip`` label.

 If you'd prefer to use a shell in the image right away, just add ``bash`` to the very end of the first run command.